ossinova/starter-academic/content/post/datastudio-bigquery/index.md

 Another handy sharing option is to embed the report.
 Embedding allows you to share the report to your website or web application.
 This allows for more customization and can easily be integrated into a portal,  admin panel or statistics page.

+Below you can se my finalized report embedded into my blog.

 <iframe width="600" height="450" src="https://datastudio.google.com/embed/reporting/2b391029-9875-499a-ab3f-ad99104194e8/page/MsGmB" frameborder="0" style="border:0" allowfullscreen></iframe>

+# Rounding things off

+In this short tutorial I went through how you can use DataStudio to visualize your data with the BigQuery connector.
+How you can add a theme and style your report.
+How you can customize charts and maps as well as how to share your finalized results.

+There are a lot more you can do with DataStudio.
+Such as adding more pages, filtering options and community charts.
+However, I advice you to play around and try these features on your won.
+If you have any questions you can contact me on [LinkedIn](https://linkedin.com/in/oscar-dyremyhr/)